-Which reaction(s) within the Krebs cycle results in the formation... | Channels for Pearson+
+Which reaction(s) within the Krebs Cycle results in the formation... | Channels for Pearson+

 The Citric Acid Cycle: Study with Video Lessons, Practice Problems & Examples

-Which reaction(s) within the Krebs cycle results in the formation of reduced nicotinamide adenine dinucleotide (NADH)?
+Which reaction(s) within the Krebs Cycle results in the formation of reduced flavin adenine dinucleotide (FADH2)?

-Which reaction(s) within the Krebs cycle results in the formation of reduced nicotinamide adenine dinucleotide (NADH)?
+Which reaction(s) within the Krebs Cycle results in the formation of reduced flavin adenine dinucleotide (FADH2)?